Kohenet movement: Beliefs

 Jewish meditation, movement, and music are major elements of kohenet rituals.
 Innovation of ritual and theology is welcomed.
 Drums are often used to accompany prayer and chanting, coming both from liberal Judaism's contemporary allowance of musical instruments in prayer and in reference to female ritual drummers in Jewish scripture.
 Members of the movement frequently take on new names.
 Kohenet members undergo Jewish ritual washing in mikvot (מִקְווֹת; מִקְוֶה), observe Shabbat and study the Torah weekly as other Jewish groups do.
 They are encouraged by the movement literature to do the traditional prayers regularly and rejuvenate their connection to them.
 It is primarily open to women and non-binary people, but men also take part in events.

 The Kohenets (as part of an earth-based approach) place importance on the four elements, connecting them to the four worlds sometimes found in Jewish mysticism (assiyah, yetzirah, beriyah, and atzilut) as well as the four parts of the self (body, heart, mind, spirit).
 This is derived from Kabbalistic literature.
 However, they differ in that, rather than seeing the worlds as progressing from highest to lowest (the traditional view), they are seen as interlocking circles of equal importance.
 Each element is commonly invoked or incorporated into Kohenet rituals.

-God is understood as whatever gender an individual in the movement identifies with.
+God is understood as whatever gender an individual in the movement identifies God with.
 Feminine names for God used in the movement include Havaya (Being), Shaddai (Almighty, but also indirectly refers to breasts), Immah (Mother), Tzimtzemai (the One who Makes Space, derived from a Babylonian Talmud passage implying this is another name for the Shekinah), Malkat haShamayim (Queen of Heaven), Asherah, Chokhmah (Wisdom), Etz Chayyim (Tree of Life), and more.
 Gender neutral terms like Ma’yan Chayim (Wellspring of Life), Ruach (Divine Wind), and Yah (Divine Breath) are also used, and masculine terms like Adonai (Lord) and Melekh (King) see some use as well.
 All of these names are generally understood as referring to the same being.
 Sometimes God is, however, conceived of as having multiple faces in a manner derived from the Kabbalist tradition.